HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 When you hit a creature with a melee weapon attack, you can mark the creature until the end of your next turn.
-This effect ends early if you are incapacitated or you die, or if someone else marks the creature.\
+This effect ends early if you are incapacitated or you die, or if someone else marks the creature.<br/>
-While it is within 5 feet of you, a creature marked by you has disadvantage on any attack roll that doesn’t target you.\
+While it is within 5 feet of you, a creature marked by you has disadvantage on any attack roll that doesn’t target you.<br/>
 In addition, if a creature marked by you deals damage to anyone other than you, you can make a special melee weapon attack against the marked creature as a bonus